Rishikant181/Rettiwt-API/README.md

 ## Installation

-It is recommended to install the package globally.
+It is recommended to install the package globally, if you want to use it from the CLI.
 Use the following steps to install the package and ensure it's installed correctly:

 1. Open a terminal.
 2. Install the package using the command `npm install -g rettiwt-api`.
 3. Check if the package is installed correctly using the command `rettiwt help`.

+For using the package in your own project, you can install it as a [dependency](https://rishikant181.github.io/Rettiwt-API/#md:usage-as-a-dependency).

 ## Authentication